aedocoding/aedocoding/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on developing tutorials for coding a backend in Knex + Node.js
-- 🌱 I’m currently learning how to apply algorithms and data structures to coding challenges (again)
 - 💬 Ask me if I'm interested in any job opportunities you might know of!
 - 📫 How to reach me: aedocoding@gmail.com
 - 😄 Pronouns: He/Him